Juan-Jones/earnonlinemoney/content/blog/how-to-start-an-online-business.md

 * Marketing and Sales Strategy: Outline your plans for attracting and retaining customers.
 Include your online business pricing strategy, sales channels, and promotional tactics.
 * Financial Projections: Estimate your startup costs, revenue, and expenses for the first few years.
 This will help you determine how much capital you need and when you can expect to break even.

+Last but not least, you must figure out how you plan to fund your online business.
+Can you get a loan from friends or the bank?
+If not, you should consider crowdfunding to raise money for your business.
+For more information read through our [ultimate crowdfunding guide]({{< relref "crowdfunding-complete-guide" >}})!

 ### 4. Set Up Your Online Store

 The next step is to choose an e-commerce platform to build your online store.
 Popular platforms include Shopify, WooCommerce, and BigCommerce.
 Consider factors like ease of use, customization options, and scalability when selecting a platform.